Disaster Recovery in Cloud Computing

 Why is disaster recovery important?

 Creating protocols and contingencies for disaster recovery is vital for the smooth operation of business.
-In the event of a disaster, a company with disaster recovery protocols and options can minimize the disruption to their services and reduce the overall impact on business performance.
+In the event of a disaster, a company with a structured disaster recovery solution, including various recovery strategies such as on-premises and cloud-based options, can minimize the disruption to their services and reduce the overall impact on business performance.

 Minimal service interruption means a reduced loss of revenue which, in turn, means user dissatisfaction is also minimised.